 We are all puzzle pieces that together raise up this incredible city from the desert dust.

 Wasteland Weekend could not happen without the help of dedicated, reliable, hard-working volunteers.
 Join our growing volunteer community and help the event grow bigger and better each year.
-Our volunteers are the backbone of the event, and we welcome their input on all aspects of the event.
-Volunteers get the benefit of free admission, and most positions will receive an exclusive set of Wasteland Weekend Volunteer 2017 dog tags.
+Our volunteers are the backbone of the event and get the benefit of working toward a heavily discounted or fully comped ticket, and most positions will receive an exclusive Wasteland Weekend Volunteer dog tag.

 Sound like your kind of gig?
-Read on!
+Then watch these videos and read on!

 The success and smooth operation of the event depends on a committed and reliable volunteer army.
 We welcome your help, but please apply only if you are confident you can fulfill the role.

 No-shows will not be tolerated.
-Last minute cancellations and poor performance will lead to exclusion from future volunteer opportunities.
+Last minute cancellations and poor performance may result in you having to pay for your comped ticket and can lead to exclusion from future volunteer opportunities.